minblock/joto/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the sovd tests manually, launch `src/test/test_sov`.
+To run the jotocoind tests manually, launch `src/test/test_jotocoin`.

-To add more sovd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more jotocoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the sov-qt tests manually, launch `src/qt/test/test_sov-qt`
+To run the jotocoin-qt tests manually, launch `src/qt/test/test_jotocoin-qt`

-To add more sov-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more jotocoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.